I travel a lot; I hate having my life disrupted by routine.

 Refrigerator Door Keeper

-In the past 50,000 miles we've traveled, many of those roads were along back roads, dirt roads and roads that looked like a blind grader operator had finished them.
 On a few occasions, we've had the doors on the refrigerator or freezer come open which allowed the contents to spill out all over the camper floor.

-This is not what you want to walk into when you first pull into camp.
+This is not what you want to walk into when you first pull into camp!

 So I put on my thinking cap and came up with this little ingenious idea.